AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 **Note:** Operations with non-tree data are described in the [Data Manipulation](Data_Manipulation) article.

 Manipulating data very often requires addressing data items.
-You can either [search](#searching) for them or use special methods of the {api:anychart.data.Tree}anychart.data.Tree{api} and {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} classes, which are used in most samples below.
+You can either [search](#searching) for them or call special methods of the {api:anychart.data.Tree}anychart.data.Tree{api} and {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} classes, which are used in most samples below.

 To address items at the root level, use the following methods of {api:anychart.data.Tree}anychart.data.Tree{api}: